NullVoxPopuli/authorizable/README.md

 This is how Authorizable references the permission definitions internally, just as raw permission: definition sets.
 Note that `Authorizable::Permissions.set` overrides the definitions list each time.

 ### Handling Controller Authorization

+By default, this is handled for you.
+But if you set the `raise_exception_on_denial` option to true, then you can do some more customization of the error handling if you so desire.

 ### Error In the Controller